michelleclim/pokemon-master/README.md

 # pokemon-master
-are you a pokemon master? play and find out
+Are you a pokemon master?
+Play and find out!